synereo/blog.synereo.com/_posts/2015-08-12-top-5-things-you-can-do-with-synereo-now.markdown

 ### How do you get started?

 We already have a poor man’s one click install as an [AMI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).
-If you want to play with one, [send us ](mailto:hello@synereo.com)your Amazon account # and we’ll give you access to the AMI so you can get started.
+If you want to play with one, [send us](mailto:hello@synereo.com) your Amazon Web Services (AWS) account # and we’ll give you access to the AMI so you can get started.

 This process will become even easier as we plan on releasing a Docker-based one-click deployment package in just a few short weeks.
 Until then, Dockerfile development can be followed [on the synereo/dockerfiles Github repo](http://github.com/synereo/dockerfiles).